 Star Trek Strange New Worlds release date

-There’s no premiere date yet set for Strange New Worlds, with TV and film production only just edging back into operation following an almost total shutdown due to the coronavirus pandemic.
+There’s no premiere date yet set for Strange New Worlds – the series was first announced in 2020, only for TV and film production to face an almost total shutdown due to the coronavirus pandemic.

 Star Trek Strange New Worlds UK: Will it be on Netflix?

-Star Trek: Strange New Worlds will be available to CBS All Access subscribers in the US, as with all Trek series since the launch of Discovery in 2017.
+Star Trek: Strange New Worlds will be available to Paramount Plus (formerly CBS All-Access) subscribers in the US, as with all Trek series since the launch of Discovery in 2017.